spgilm/COMP490HW1s1gilmore/readme.md

 Unavailable states or attempts at a negative price will result in a 0.00 total with an error message.<br>
 <br>
 ## test_calculate_total
 Tests written for pytest.
-In PyCharm right click test folder and choose "Run 'pytest in tests'"
+In PyCharm right click tests folder and choose "Run 'pytest in tests'"